supertokens/blog/content/oauth-vs-oidc/index.md

 ## Conclusion

-In conclusion, OAuth and OIDC are both important protocols for developers to understand with OAuth providing authorization and OIDC providing authentication and identity management.
+In conclusion, OAuth and OIDC are both important protocols for developers to understand, with OAuth providing authorization and OIDC providing authentication and identity management.
 By understanding the differences between these two protocols, developers can make informed decisions on how to go about building authentication and integrating with third-party services.